DishenMakwana/DishenMakwana/README.md

 <h1 align="center">Hi 👋, I'm Dishen Makwana</h1>
-<h3 align="center">Creative web developer dedicated to building websites with complex backend by integrating heavy modules such as Deep Learning, Data Visualisation and optimizing the performance of user-centric functionalites using Django framework.</h3>
+<h3 align="center">Creative web developer dedicated to building websites with complex backend by integrating heavy modules and optimizing the performance of user-centric functionalites using JavaScript for Frontend and Django and NodeJs for Backend.</h3>

 </br>
 </br>